×

 TL;DR

-Apache Iceberg is a table format, originally created by Netflix, that provides database type functionality on top of object stores such as Amazon S3.
-Iceberg allows organizations to finally build true data lakehouses in an open architecture, avoiding vendor and technology lock-in.
+Apache Iceberg is an open table format — originally created by Netflix which is now under the Apache Software Foundation — that provides database type functionality on top of object stores such as Amazon S3.
+Iceberg allows organizations to finally build true data lakehouses— with reliable ACID transactions — in an open architecture, avoiding vendor and technology lock-in.

 One of the best things about Iceberg is the vast adoption by many different engines.
 In the diagram below, you can see many different technologies can work the same set of data as long as they use the open-source Iceberg API.
 As you can see, the popularity and work that each engine has done is a great indicator of the popularity and usefulness that this exciting technology brings.